Jim Drake (engineer): Drake's first day

 On May 21, 1967, Drake, along with his wife Wendy and daughter Stephanie, went to Marina del Rey, California's Jamaica Bay to make history with the world's first modern sailboard session.
-The Drake's were met by Broussard, the sailmaker, who happened to be passing by on his bicycle.
+The Drakes were met by Broussard, the sailmaker, who happened to be passing by on his bicycle.
 Drake admits he had carefully thought through many of the complex ideas of control, but overlooked the simple need of raising the sail out of the water to begin sailing.
 He had always imagined the rider standing on the board with the sail in their hands and hadn't thought about how he would raise the sail from the water, so on that historic first day got Broussard to wade into the water to lift it out from the water and hand it to him.
-Complicating his first day's test run further was the fact that Drake forgot the skeg at home.
+Complicating his first day's test run further was that Drake forgot the skeg at home.
 Returning to Marina del Rey one week later, this time with the skeg and uphaul, Drake succeeded at sailing the board the way he designed it to be used.
 With his confidence buoyed from two days of practice, Drake took his sailboard onto the open ocean at Will Rogers State Beach in Santa Monica, California.
 On the sport's third day Drake taught Schweitzer how to windsurf.

-Follow the link below to watch a short film created by Drake's wife Wendy of that first day's historic session: